rgeirhos/texture-vs-shape/README.md

 #### Code to run style transfer:
 I used [Leon Gatys' code](https://github.com/leongatys/PytorchNeuralStyleTransfer) to run style transfer with default settings and hyperparameters as specified in the code.
 The final content and style loss depend on the image.

+#### Can you share Stylized-ImageNet directly?
+Unfortunately, due to copyright restrictions I am not allowed to share this version of ImageNet directly, since not all of the original ImageNet images are permitted for using / sharing / modification.

 #### In addition to the cue conflict stimuli, can you share the stimuli for the texture experiment / the 'original' experiment / ...?
 Unfortunately, the image permissions do not allow me to share or distribute these stimuli.